Violuric acid: Analytical reagents

-Violuric acid and many of its derivatives, such as thiovioluric acid, 1,3-dimethylvioluric acid, and diphenylthiovioluric acid, have historically been used as analytical reagents for specrophotometric determination and titration of various metals and metal-ions.
+Violuric acid and many of its derivatives, such as thiovioluric acid, 1,3-dimethylvioluric acid, and diphenylthiovioluric acid, have historically been used as analytical reagents for spectrophotometric determination and titration of various metals and metal-ions.
 It was also used as a novel staining/spraying agent for inorganic paper chromatography to identify and separate metals based on color.
-Most derivitaves of violuric acid will also typically form brightly colored salts with most metals and nitrogen bases.
+Most derivatives of violuric acid will also typically form brightly colored salts with most metals and nitrogen bases.

 Because of the characteristic and diverse colors that violuric acid forms with alkali metals, it has been used photometrically to determine the amount of sodium in blood serum.